hashicorp/terraform/website/docs/language/resources/provisioners/syntax.html.md

 page_title: "Provisioners"
 sidebar_current: "docs-provisioners"
 description: |-
-  Using provisioners in Terraform to execute scripts on a local or remote machine as part of resource creation or destruction.
+  Provisioners run scripts on a local or remote machine during resource creation or destruction.
+Learn how to declare provisioners in a configuration.
 ---

 # Provisioners